meduzen/blog/vitepress/notes/2024-02-21-css-utility-classes.md

 ## Bonus

-Since we are talking about utility class, here are some I often use:
+Since we are talking about utility classes, here are some I often use:

 ```css
 /* Center the children of a flex container. */